On Sunday 13 October, Pope Francis canonised Saint John Henry Newman, the founder of The Oratory School.

 An Oratory parent

-The Oratory is Blessed John Henry Newman’s School.
+The Oratory is Saint John Henry Newman’s School.
 We are proud to have as our Founder a great Christian thinker, but we are even more proud to be entrusted with his vision for the education of pupils to prepare them for the modern world.